KinjarapuGayathri/Loan-Approval-Prediction/README.md

 # Loan-Approval-Prediction

-## This model predicts the probability of a loan application to be approveed by automating the loan eligibility process based on customer detail provided while filling online application form.
+## This model predicts the probability of a loan application to be approved by automating the loan eligibility process based on customer detail provided while filling online application form.

 #### Features of the Dataset :